Five Tips for Engaged Lecturing

 - Provide an organizational structure that will help students organize and store what they learn during the class session.

 Create a classroom environment that supports student learning regardless of prior knowledge, experience, comfort levels, and their learning spaces.
-See the Inclusive Teaching and Learning Online resource for practical strategies.
+See the Guide for Inclusive Teaching for practical strategies.

 3. Break up a lecture (and take breaks).